tbrowder/intro-to-coding-using-raku/README.md

-This project relies heavily on portions of Dr. Merelo's book *Learning to Program with Perl 6: First Steps,* available at Amazon in a Kindle version as well in a printed version published by ??.
+This project relies heavily on portions of Dr. Merelo's book *Learning to Program with Perl 6: First Steps,* available at Amazon in a Kindle version as well in a printed version.
-It also uses much
-of his Github repository for producing that book.
+It also uses much of his Github repository for producing that book.

 ## Jonathan Worthington